mandatly-inc/joomla-plugin/readme.md

 **From your Joomla dashboard**

-* Visit ‘Extensions’ then click on ‘Install Extensions’
+* On your joomla dashboard, click on ‘System’ and then ‘Extension’ which is under Install section.

-* Select for ‘Install from Web’
+* Select for ‘Install from URL’ 'https://raw.githubusercontent.com/mandatly-inc/joomla-plugin/refs/heads/main/plg_system_mandatly-v1.1.1.zip' paste URL and then click on 'Check & Install'

-* Search for ‘Mandatly’

-* Activate Mandatly | Cookie Compliance and Consent solution from your Plugins page.
+* Activate ‘Mandatly | Cookie Compliance and Consent solution’ from your Plugins page.

 # Changelog